brightcommerce/attr_digest/README.md

 I would like to thank [Panayotis Matsinopoulos](http://www.matsinopoulos.gr) for his [has_secure_attribute](https://github.com/pmatsinopoulos/has_secure_attribute) gem which provided a lot of the inspiration and framework for **AttrDigest**.

-I would also like to thank [Lawrence Sproul](https://github.com/Lawrence-Sproul) for bringing to light some potential error conditions,  providing the motivation to make the gem feature complete and provide inspiration for additional validation options.
+I would also like to thank [Lawrence Sproul](https://github.com/Lawrence-Sproul) for bringing to light some potential error conditions,  providing the motivation to make the gem feature complete and the inspiration for additional validation options.

 This gem was written and is maintained by [Jurgen Jocubeit](https://github.com/JurgenJocubeit), CEO and President Brightcommerce, Inc.